Light metro: Definition

-Medium capacity transit systems typically feature shorter trains and concomitantly smaller stations than true rapid transit; this is typically their defining feature.
-Automatic train operation is more common on light metros than traditional rapid transit systems, which has allowed some systems to achieve extremely high frequency, with headways as close as 90 seconds during peak hours, making them competitive with traditional human-driven metro systems in terms of capacity.
+Light metro systems typically feature shorter trains and smaller stations than rapid transit and thus, lower capacity; this is typically their defining feature, especially compared to other rail transport in the same area.
+Automatic train operation is more common on light metro systems than rapid transit systems, which has allowed some systems to achieve extremely high frequency, with headways as close as 90 seconds during peak hours, making them competitive with traditional human-driven metro systems in terms of capacity.

 Rubber-tyred metro technology, such as the VAL system used on the Taipei Metro, is sometimes used for light metro systems, due to its low running noise, as well as the ability to climb steeper grades and turn tighter curves, thus allowing more flexible alignments.

-True metro systems generally have train headways of 10 minutes or better during peak hours.
-Some systems that qualify as heavy rail/metro in other technical respects (e.g. are fully grade separated), but which have network inadequacies (e.g. a section of single track rail) which cap headways, resulting in decreased capacity, and thus would be more accurately defined as "light metro" or "medium-capacity" systems as a result.
+Rapid transit systems generally have train headways of 10 minutes or better during peak hours.
+Some systems that qualify as rapid transit in other technical respects (e.g. are fully grade separated), but which have network inadequacies (e.g. a section of single track rail) which cap headways, resulting in decreased capacity, and thus would be more accurately defined as light metro systems as a result.